djs55/buildx/docs/reference/buildx_create.md

 - `docker-container`
     - `image=IMAGE` - Sets the container image to be used for running buildkit.
     - `network=NETMODE` - Sets the network mode for running the buildkit container.
     - `cgroup-parent=CGROUP` - Sets the cgroup parent of the buildkit container.
+Defaults to `/docker/buildx`.
     - Example:

       ```console